biafra23/trueblocks-kotlin/README.md

 ```
 </details>

-The `chunks` section of the manifest should have entires like this:
+The `chunks` section of the manifest should have entries like this:
 ``` JSON
 {
       "bloomHash": "QmdREgbfg2kWNYLps12G8sR1tLxDBM67nNoNevcbLVWyK5",